-Dedicated in 2000, the Rodgers Recreation Center houses the University's athletic and recreational facilities, including the gymnasium, fitness center, aerobics studio, training rooms and a Hall of Fame area.
+Centrally located on campus, the Rodgers Recreation Center houses the University's athletic and recreational facilities, including the gymnasium, fitness center, aerobics studio, training rooms and a hall of fame area.
 Conference rooms, offices and locker rooms are located throughout the facility.

 The Rodgers Recreation Center is named in honor of the late Thomas Rodgers Jr., a longtime University trustee and benefactor.